 The Manatee Highway also provides road access to two interesting Creole villages, one of which has become a popular tourist destination – Gales Point Manatee, which is geographically placed as the southernmost village in the Belize District.
 Daily regular bus service is also available and reliable.
 For faster travel, visitors can take a local airline to reach the Stann Creek District as both the main town Dangriga and the resort peninsula of Placencia both have an airstrip.
 The plane ride is 20 minutes from Belize City to Dangriga.
 There is currently no regular water taxi or boat service from Belize City to Stann Creek.

-Stann Creek, with a population of just over twenty-five thousand, contains diverse tourist experiences: the beautiful white sandy beaches of Placencia (and inviting offshore cayes), rugged Maya Mountains, the lush jungles of the Cockscomb Basin Jaguar Preserve, and both the Garifuna art, music, cuisine and culture and, in certain areas, Maya Culture.
+Stann Creek, with a population of just over twenty-five thousand, contains diverse tourist experiences: the beautiful white sandy beaches of Placencia (and inviting offshore cayes), quaint Seine Bight by the sea, rugged Maya Mountains, the lush jungles of the Cockscomb Basin Jaguar Preserve, and both the Garifuna art, music, cuisine and culture and, in certain areas, Maya Culture.
 The Stann Creek district is also a major banana, citrus and other fruit-producing region, and in recent years improvements have been made to the deep water port at Big Creek.
 The Big Creek Port is an important transshipment point for bananas, mangoes and citrus and other agricultural products to Britain and the European continent.

 Culture And Art